When pillows become a pain in the neck

 - Get the body stable first.

-- If your head and top shoulder are rolling FORWARD, it means your pillow is too high.
+- If your head and top shoulder are rolling BACKWARD, it means your pillow is too high.

 - Have another person gently push on your top shoulder to determine whether the stack of towels is the right height.
 It is correct when your head and shoulders aren’t moving and your body is stable.